Neil Hope: Death and aftermath

+Reaction to Hope's death

-Mastroianni recalled being shocked, but "not surprised, because I knew he had a lot of health issues and I know that he didn’t really take care of himself that way."
+In 2017, co-star and friend Pat Mastroianni stated: "We had found out three months prior to it being released publicly (in 2012), and the family had asked for privacy for a few months just to allow them to absorb what had happened."
+He recalled being shocked but "not surprised, because I knew he had a lot of health issues and I know that he didn’t really take care of himself that way."
 He also recalled: "My fond memories of him were not on set, they were not during the filming.
 It was all the things we did off set, it was all the shenanigans we got up to when we were just hanging out. … We were best friends back in the day, and we did hang out a lot and we did have these little adventures together."

+Amanda Stepto, a Degrassi co-star, was reported to have notified Epitome Pictures, the company who produced Degrassi: The Next Generation and held the rights to all previous series, about the news circulating online.
+Stephen Stohn, Epitome's executive producer, tweeted that the "entire team is very emotional about his passing."

+Linda Schuyler, co-creator of the Degrassi franchise, said of Hope in a joint statement with Stohn that he had made an "important contribution" to the lives of the producers, cast members and fans of the show, further adding: "His life was not an easy one but the time he spent with us was a shining example of determination, hard work and hopeful optimism and he is sorely missed."

+In her 2022 memoir The Mother Of All Degrassi, Schuyler recalled: "I was gut-wrenched.
+I couldn’t move from the bed for the better part of a week," and added: "My main goal for the Degrassi franchise was to reassure young people that they are not alone; yet, despite my professional intentions and the long-standing friendship that Neil and I shared, he’d died alone.
+I felt that I had failed him."

+American filmmaker Kevin Smith, an avid fan of Degrassi, expressed his condolences on Twitter.

 Boulard later announced plans for a memorial service with co-star Amanda Stepto, to take place in May 2012.
 Hope was later buried with a new gravestone at Woodland Cemetery located in Hamilton, Ontario.

-Personal life

-Hope met Christina Boulard when the two both worked at the financial service Money Mart in 1998.
-His family described him as being at his most happy with Boulard, and he proposed to her in 2000.
-The two split amicably in 2001, at which point Hope had begun to drift again.
-Hope was a fan of the Toronto Maple Leafs and Warren Zevon.